-A huge number of studies are finding that nuts are one of the most health-giving foods on the planet.
+A huge number of studies are finding that there are a number of health benefits of nuts.
+And that they are actually one of the most health-giving foods on the planet.
 And while the research is new — nuts aren’t.

 Dig researchers discovered seven varieties of nuts, along with stone tools to crack them open.
 These stone tools, called “nutting stones,” are similar to those found in the United States and Europe which archeologists date back 4,000 to 8,000 years.